Home

 • Freshly ground nutmeg, to taste

-• 1/4 cup non-dairy butter (I like Earth Balance)
+• 1/4 cup non-dairy butter (I like organic Earth Balance)

 • 1/2 cup whole wheat flour